False Imprisonment in North Carolina

 People understand that fights can lead to assault charges, but they do not realize that is can lead more serious criminal charges as well, under certain circumstances.
 In blog, we will shed a little bit of light on that.
 Like all of our blogs, this is for informational purposes only and is not intended to substitute the services of a criminal defense lawyer.

 In North Carolina, false imprisonment is a common law crime, that involves the unlawful restraint of another person.
 It is not necessary for the defendant to have locked someone in a room.

 False imprisonment charges are often related to domestic disputes.
 What we have seen several times is that couples get into an argument, the argument escalates and one party doesn’t allow the other to leave.
 This usually occurs by either blocking the door way or making some sort of threat.

 - If there was probable cause to arrest someone and charge them with a crime, and the person was later found not guilty or the charges were dismissed, that alone does not constitute the crime of false imprisonment.

 False imprisonment is a crime.
 Instances of police misconduct, prosecutorial misconduct or judicial misconduct that lead to someone being wrongfully imprisonment is usually a civil matter that is solved with a lawsuit.

-- In North Carolina, in certain circumstances, a merchant may detain a person who he suspects is a shoplifter, as long as the detention is done in a reasonable manger and for a reasonable length of time.
+- In North Carolina, in certain circumstances, a merchant may detain a person whom he suspects is a shoplifter, as long as the detention is done in a reasonable manner and for a reasonable length of time.